magehub-collab/magehub-collab/README.md

 From M.A.G.E and its companies, expect:

 - Architecture learnings from real systems and integrations
-- Practical cases of AI, analytics, and platforms in production
+- Practical cases of AI, analytics and platforms in production
 - Frameworks and mental models to **ship value in days, not months**
-- From Warpunk: insights on **game-based experiences, gamification, and interactive learning**
+- From Warpunk: insights on **game-based experiences, gamification and interactive learning**

 If technology is your **growth lever**, this is where we talk about making it real.